senges/catalog/README.md

 # Catalog

+> Catalog was a fun project to code, mostly to improve my python level and support my other project [kitt](https://github.com/senges/kitt).
+> It's quite pointless now tho as Nix is doing the same job way better, with strong community involvement.
+> Will archive this repository for now.

 Catalog makes tool installation inside containers super easy, fast and clean.
 A comprehensive currated list of available tools is available in [TOOLS.md](./TOOLS.md).